 I design from my home office in the West End of Vancouver.
 I have my own server, a gigantic screen, and a motorized standing desk.
 I listen to music as loud as I like.
 I have cats for coworkers.
 I go for runs in Stanley Park on my lunch break.
 What I’m saying is I have a pretty sweet setup here, and this is where I do my work.
 If you’re looking for a designer to work in-house on a contract basis, that designer isn’t me.

 Did you know that the 8 hour work day was originally intended to be a maximum, and not a minimum (as it seems to have become)?
 While it’s true that I enjoy what I do, I certainly don’t enjoy every minute of it, and I certainly don’t want to spend all of my waking time doing it.
 Now that I’m a freelancer I am directly accountable for my own work-life balance.
 Having hobbies and spending time with the people I care about is incredibly important to me, and it’s what re-energizes me every day to do what I do.
 Downtime is also crucial to creativity and critical thinking.
 A burnt out mind is a limited mind.

 Of course, there are always going to be projects that require a few more extra hours during the week to meet deadlines (and they are almost always offset by some leaner weeks).
 I do ask that you respect the fact that even though I’m a contractor, I’m also a human being and the hours outside of a normal work day (generally 9–5:30 for me) belong to me, unless it’s already been established that I’ll be working extended hours.
-One would think that this would be a given, but considering how often I get phone calls late in the evening or on the weekend for questions/requests that are a) not time sensitive, and b) ideal for an email, it seems as though it might not hurt to mention it here.
+Since we live in the digital age where we’re accessible 24 hours a day, it doesn’t hurt to set some boundaries regarding availability.